telerik/kendo-ui-core/docs/controls/interactivity/fx/overview.md

         fadeOutEffect.play();
     </script>

-The code above can also be compressed to a single line.
+You can compress the code from the previous example to a single line.

 ###### Example